Veterans & Military Families

 Tim has made it a top priority in the Senate to support veterans, servicemembers, and their families.
 He’s been a leader on efforts to reduce unemployment for veterans and military spouses and ensure those who serve our nation receive the health care and benefits they were promised.

 There is no state more closely connected to the military than Virginia.
 The map of the Commonwealth is rich with military history: Yorktown, Appomattox, the Pentagon, and more than 20 military installations.
-With nearly 800,000 veterans residing in the Commonwealth, Virginia has one of the highest state populations of veterans in America.
+With over 700,000 veterans residing in the Commonwealth, Virginia has one of the highest state populations of veterans in America.
 Tim has fought to ensure veterans receive timely access to good health care and benefits.
 He has introduced legislation to improve veterans’ access to care, help Vietnam veterans harmed by Agent Orange, and address serious problems facing the Department of Veterans Affairs.
 He has also introduced a bill to address opioid overmedication that affects veterans struggling with pain medication so that they can receive safer, more effective pain management services through the VA.

 The first piece of legislation Tim introduced in the Senate – the Troop Talent Act of 2013 – was a bill to ease the transition for servicemembers into the civilian workforce.
 After hearing from veterans across Virginia who could not get hired despite expertise they had gained through military training, Tim wrote this bipartisan bill to help address the challenge.
 The Troop Talent Act helped align the skills servicemembers acquired in the military with certifications or licenses to make it easier for them to be hired in the civilian workforce.
 Key provisions of the Troop Talent Act have been signed into law.
 Tim has also introduced legislation to improve the quality of educational programs for servicemembers and veterans to help them compete and succeed in the workforce after their service.